- Dean's Message

 2018, Highly Cited Researcher, Hanyang University

-2017, Best Paper Award, Korea Society of Management Information Systems
+2017, Best Paper Award, Spring Conference of the Korea Society of Management Information Systems

 2016, Outstanding Researcher Award, Hanyang University

-2016, Best Paper Award, Knowledge Management Society of Korea
+2016, Best Paper Award, Fall Conference of the Knowledge Management Society of Korea

-2016, Best Reviewer Award, Korean Association of Small Business Studies
+2016, Best Reviewer Award, the Korean Association of Small Business Studies

 2016, Fulbright Midcareer Researcher Grant